Naurislv/RottenTomatoesSentimentAnalysis/README.md

 # Rotten Tomatoes Sentiment Analysis

-Rotten Tomatoes Sentiment analysis using word embeddings RNN in Tensorflow.
+Rotten Tomatoes Sentiment analysis using word embeddings RNN in Keras/Tensorflow.

 Nautural Language Processing (NLP) is not only extensively researched topic but also largely used in production environments for transcription, speech recognition (and synthesis), translation etc. The goal of this project is to explore progress and used methods in this field and apply some of them for Sentiment analysis.
 Dataset is choosed from [Kaggle competitions posted in 2015](https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews).